 Orange juice: Orange juice helps get some tangy flavor to the dressing and helps coat all the elements of the salad nicely.

 Herbs: I used fresh cilantro and mint leaves to add that touch of freshness and that little pop of green color to the salad.
-You can also choose to use basil or parsley if that's what you have at hand.
+If you don't have fresh mint, add some dried mint.

 Olive oil: Any good salad dressing is incomplete without a good drizzle of some healthy fats.
 I've used extra virgin olive oil.